-01 Apr The infant gut microbiome, and its relationship
+01 Apr The infant gut microbiome and its relationship with communication, personal, social and fine motor skills in toddlers

 The critical period for brain development is in the first three years of a child’s life, a time when the postnatal gut microbiome is its most dynamic.
 A recent study by Sordillo, Korrick, and Laranjo et al., out of America, has shown that the makeup of our children’s microbiota in the early stages of their life – that is, prior to three years of age – has been associated with the development of their communication, social, personal and fine motor skills.